JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - To allow a server to only send the requested object to the client if the client is authorized to received that object.
 - To allow a server to only send the requested object to the client if the server is not overloaded.
--  ```To allow a server to only send the requested object to the client if this object has changed since the server last sent this object to the client.```
+-  &#x1F449;```To allow a server to only send the requested object to the client if this object has changed since the server last sent this object to the client.```
 - To allow a server to only send the requested object to the client if the client has never requested that object before.